Berlin Tramways (BVB) No. 223 006-4

 Most of the trams in the museum’s collection were built at a time when access to public transport was for the most part restricted to the ‘hale and hearty’ and thus pre-date more recent attempts to ensure that public service vehicles are both buggy and wheelchair friendly.
 This posed a serious challenge for the museum, which wanted to enable all its visitors to experience and enjoy its facilities, including tramcar rides, without having to damage its authentic historical vehicles by adapting them to meet current design specifications.

 The solution was to acquire an access tram that could be adapted to meet the needs of wheelchair users and others with restricted mobility but which would not look out of place in the tramway village.
 The tram in question is Berlin 3006, which came to Crich for use as a wheelchair access car.
-It was adapted for this duty by removing a number of seats and installing a wheelchair lift together with a flat floor at one end, entering service in this form in 1997.
+It was adapted for this duty by removing a number of seats and installing a wheelchair lift together with a flat floor at one end.
+This enabled the tramcar to accommodate up to four wheelchairs and it entered service in this form in 1997.

 The vehicle itself is not without historical interest, however.
 It is of a type known as a Rekowagen which was built in 1969 for operation on the then extensive East Berlin tramway, where it was designed to pull two trailers, though other trams in this class are also known to have ferried goods traffic to and from factory sidings.

-Following the reunification of West and East Berlin after the collapse of the German Democratic Republic, Berlin’s extensive tramway entered a state of flux while the necessary steps were taken to amalgamate its transport undertakings.
+Following the reunification of West and East Berlin after the collapse of the German Democratic Republic in October 1990, Berlin’s extensive tramway entered a state of flux while the necessary steps were taken to amalgamate its transport undertakings.

 By this stage the former West Berlin had gradually replaced its tramway network with bus routes and underground rail services while the eastern part of the city had retained much of its tramway network that included many traditional and, by Western standards, old-fashioned tramcars.